TimChild/dotfiles/wsl2_install_instructions.md

 ## Installing docker

+Note: 2023-11-06 -- Might be better to use Docker Desktop (installed in Windows but run in WSL2) rather than installing in WSL2 directly in order to support PyCharm debugging etc from windows.

+Another update...
+Initially ran into the same errors with docker for windows desktop, so now I think it probably was not an issue to use docker in WSL2 directly, but I don't want to break what is currently working...

+In PyCharm, when setting up the docker compose interpreter, it was **CRUCIAL** to actually specify the "Project name:" field even though it looks like it will use a default name.
+After that, everything worked as it should.

+---

+### For installing directly in WSL2 (not docker desktop)

 Possible that docker is not available in the default package repositories, so a few extra steps need to be done so that it can be found.

 ```